fpvandoorn/Dagstuhl-tables/README.md

     * This shows that for a fixed `k` the asymptotic behavior of `T(n,k)` is `T(n,k) ≤ (n-1)/(k-1) + O(1)`, i.e. `T(n,k) - (n-1)/(k-1)` is bounded by a constant (possibly depending on `k`).
 * For every `n` and `k` is there an optimal `(n,k)`-solution in which, during every meal, at most one table is not completely occupied?
   * This is false.
 All optimal `(8,5)`-solutions have at least one day with two tables of four participants.
 This was found by brute force, but is quite easy to see by hand (to do).
-  * It is probably even false that there always is an optimal `(n,k)`-solution where there are `⌈ n/k ⌉` tables each day (where `⌈ x ⌉` is the smallest integer which is at least `x`).
+  * It is also false that there always is an optimal `(n,k)`-solution where there are `⌈ n/k ⌉` tables each day (where `⌈ x ⌉` is the smallest integer which is at least `x`).
-    The Mathematica SAT-solver easily found a solution that `T(12,3) ≤ 6`, but didn't terminate within reasonable time when the additional condition was imposed that only 4 tables could be used per day.
+    The Mathematica SAT-solver easily found a [solution](#solutions-for-individual-cases) that `T(12,3) ≤ 6`.
+With the help of other SAT-solvers Bernardo Subercaseaux showed that the problem was unsatisfiable under the additional condition that only 4 tables could be used per day.
 * In all cases we know the following holds: if there is a perfect `(n,k)` solution, then `T(n+1,k) = T(n,k) + 2`.
   * Does this always hold?
 Or maybe `T(n+1,k) ≥ T(n,k) + 2`?